blue-collar-beaver/.github/profile/README.md

 ## Howdy! 👋

-We are Red Tiger Co, and we are here to transform field sales experiences into frictionless processes that are less stressful and cheaper for everyone involved.
+We are Blue Collar Beaver, and we are here to serve the hard-working folks with dirty hands and clean money.

 ### About Us
-We serve B2C and B2B customers ranging from outdoor salespeople (door to door) to industries including property inspections, roofing, solar panels, and much more.
+We serv

 ### How to Contribute
-Kindly email us with any questions, concerns, bug reports, or anything else at garrettrathke@redtigercompany.com.
+Kindly email us with any questions, concerns, bug reports, or anything else at garrett.rathke@gmail.com.

 ### Resources
 Our awesome products and services are still under development.
 Stay tuned!

 ### Fun Facts 🍿
-Garrett, one of our cofounders, loves to play disc golf, hang out with family (wife and 4 kids), and spend time with his Messianic Jewish Synagogue / Church.
+Garrett Rathke is the founder, CEO, and developer.
+He loves to play disc golf, ultimate frisbee, hang out with his wife and kids, and watch movies.